Killing Joke (2003 album): Background and recording

+Release

+Killing Joke was released on 28 July 2003 through Zuma, Epic Records, and Columbia Records.

+In 2020, Spinefarm Records reissued Killing Joke as part of the band's 40th anniversary.

 Critical reception

 The album received positive reviews from critics.
 On review aggregator website Metacritic, it holds an average review score of 79/100, based on 15 reviews, indicating "generally favourable reviews".

 Joshua Klein of Billboard awarded the album an 80 out of 100, noting that "Grohl's furious playing fits perfectly with the wall of rage erected by Joke vocalist Jaz Coleman and fellow founders Geordie Walker on guitar and Youth on bass".
 John Robb of Playlouder wrote that the album "may well be the best rock record you'll hear all year".

 A negative review came from Rolling Stone, who awarded the album 2 stars out of 5 and wrote that "all the humorless gloom and doom feels oppressive after a while".
 Q also gave a score of 2 out of 5, stating that the album was "patchy".

 In 2005, Killing Joke was ranked number 355 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.